MatthewWid/Whirl/doc/documentation/systems.md

 # The Global Store

-Most objects instantiated within a MobSin game instance are stored in what is called "The Global Store".
+Most objects instantiated within a Whirl game instance are stored in what is called "The Global Store".
 This is a persistent list of all objects that exist in the current game instance.

 You can see the raw global store of your game instance under `[game].globalStore` but you should **never modify this directly**.
 You should also never rely on the order of the array representing the raw global store as it can change between game updates, object modification and other various ways.